Dragon1 Standard: Architecture

 What we can learn from Building Architecture

-Enterprise architects need to define their architectural style and type of structure also, like building architects and landscape architects do.
-If you are (re)designing or changing a bank, government agency, or school, what architectural style or type of bank, agency, or school are you going to use and design and what are the major changes the environment can take or incorporate?
+Enterprise architects also need to define their architectural style and type of structure like building architects and landscape architects do.
+If you are (re)designing or changing a bank, government agency, or school, what architectural style or type of bank, agency, or school are you going to use and design, and what are the major changes the environment can take or incorporate?

 Architecture practiced in this way never can go wrong.